 • If you’ve previously replied STOP, you can re-start them by replying START to our text

-• To remove the add-on from your mobile number altogether visit www.bt.com/mymobile or get in touch with us
+• To remove the add-on from your mobile number altogether, visit our BT site.

-There are lots of ways your smartphone can use data without you knowing.
+There are lots of ways your smartphone can use data without you realising.
 Here's a few examples:

 • Some phones use mobile data if a wi-fi connection is poor or running slowly, for example Wi-Fi Assist on iPhones